Valerie Harper Dead at 80

 Other notable TV roles in more recent years included the wise psychologist mother of one of Carrie's suitors (played by Justin Theroux) in Sex and the City and Aunt Claire to Teri Hatcher's Susan on Desperate Housewives.

-Harper also returned to the stage in 2005 as Israeli Prime Minister Golda Meir in the one-woman drama Golda's Balcony and she played Tallulah Bankhead in Looped, which premiered at the Pasadena Playhouse in 2008 before having a brief Broadway run.
+Harper returned to the stage in 2005 as Israeli Prime Minister Golda Meir in the one-woman drama Golda's Balcony and she played Tallulah Bankhead in Looped, which premiered at the Pasadena Playhouse in 2008 before having a brief Broadway run.

 Harper is survived by her second husband and their daughter.